Netosss/Ros-Course-Assigments/README.md

 # ros course

-This repo was created to preserve the results of the "Advanced Topics in Computer Science" course at the Technion University.
+This repository was created to preserve the results of the "Advanced Topics in Computer Science" course at the Technion University.

 Course summary: